 This routine is very simple.
 It is intended to be that way.
 You will understand and learn basic form of the main three power lifts and your Central Nervous System will be used to fire and move the weights in the ranges of motion specific to the core lifts.

-By using this routine you will also gain some hypertrophy because there are no sets in which you do triples or singles (sets of 3 or 1 reps, respectively).
-This will also not cause joint pain or tendonitis unless you're doing something horribly wrong.
+By using this routine you will also gain some muscle because there are no sets in which you do triples or singles.
+You're building a broad base of strength and muscularity that will serve you down the road.